markembling/storelet/README.rst

     # Backup stuff here

-This will set up the logger to show all messages from INFO level upwards, and formats the log to look like the following:
+This will set up the logger to show all messages from INFO level upwards, and formats the output (send to the standard out) to look like the following:

 ::